Zhang-lab/ATAC-seq_QC_analysis/documents/Documentation.md

 6, mapping status:
 > total reads: the raw reads of the input fastq file
+> written reads: the output reads from trimming
 > mapped reads: the reads that can be mapped to reference genome
 > uniquely mapped reads: the reads that can be mapped uniquely (mapQ > 10)
 > useful reads: non-redundant uniquely mapped reads